ksalzke/completed-task-report-omnifocus-plugin/README.md

 ## runReportForPeriod (startDate, endDate, templateUrl)

 This function takes a start time and end time as input (in the Date format) as well as a string which uses a URL scheme.
 The placeholder `{{LIST}}` can be used in the URL to indicate where the Markdown list of tasks which have been completed between the two times should be included.

 The function will generate the Markdown list using `getMarkdownReport` and then call the specified URL.

+Special case: If the templateURL is set to 'CLIPBOARD' the report will instead be copied to the clipboard.

 ## promptAndRunReport (templateUrl)